 Purpose coach and British author Jay Shetty says, “Everyone you meet is going to come with their baggage.
 You just need to find the person who loves you enough to help you unpack.”
 Let’s take a look at what the symptoms of emotional baggage accumulated in the past look like.

 Past Relationships And Their Emotional Baggage

-Past relationships leave behind a trail of emotional baggage which is not something each one of you can be mentally prepared to deal with.
+Past relationships leave behind a trail of emotional baggage which is not something everyone can be mentally prepared to deal with.
 Emotional baggage is part and parcel of a past relationship, especially if the relationship has not ended on a mutual note.